scjx123/ip/docs/tp.md

 {Describe the value proposition: what problem does it solve?}

-## User Stories
+## Appendix B. User Stories

 |Version| As a ... | I want to ... | So that I can ...|
 |--------|----------|---------------|------------------|
 |v1.0|new user|see usage instructions|refer to them when I forget how to use the application|
 |v2.0|user|find a to-do item by name|locate a to-do without having to go through the entire list|

-## Non-Functional Requirements
+## Appendix C. Non-Functional Requirements

 {Give non-functional requirements}

-## Glossary
+## Appendix D. Glossary

 * *glossary item* - Definition

-## Instructions for manual testing
+## Appendix E. Instructions for manual testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwMTU1MjM4NiwtMTY5MTQ5NDIzNiwtMj
+eyJoaXN0b3J5IjpbMTkzMzgwNjIxLC0xNjkxNDk0MjM2LC0yNj
-YyNjQzMzI4LC0xODcyMTI3MDM0LDgyNjQyMDcyNiwxNDYwNDg3
+I2NDMzMjgsLTE4NzIxMjcwMzQsODI2NDIwNzI2LDE0NjA0ODcy
-MjIwLDE4MTg1MDE5NTAsLTE4MDYwMjYwLDIwMTUwNjIxMTAsMT
+MjAsMTgxODUwMTk1MCwtMTgwNjAyNjAsMjAxNTA2MjExMCwxMT
-E1MjA5OTE4MywxNzU4Mzk3NjE0XX0=
+UyMDk5MTgzLDE3NTgzOTc2MTRdfQ==
 -->